 Swedish Academy, Nobel Prize in Literature 1973 - Press Release,

 For a long time White had the distinction of being the only Australian author to have won a Nobel Prize for literature until the poet J M Coetzee, the 2003 Nobel Laureate for Literature moved from South Africa to Adelaide and took Australian citizenship in 2006.

 Bernard Katz (1970)

-Sir Bernard Katz (1911 - 2003), a naturalised Australian citizen, shared one-third of the Nobel Prize in Physiology or Medicine in 1970 with Swiss Professor Ulf von Euler and American Dr Julius Axelrod 'for their discoveries concerning the humoral transmitters in the nerve terminals and the mechanism for their storage, release and inactivation'.
+The three Nobel Laureates were awarded the prize 'for their discoveries concerning the humoral transmitters in the nerve terminals and the mechanism for their storage, release and inactivation'.
 Their research led to an understanding of what causes the transmission between the nerve cells, and between the nerve terminals and the effector organs.
 The transmission between the nerve cells is assisted by chemical substances (neurotransmitters) which carry the message from one cell to the other.

 Aleksandr Mikhailovich Prokhorov (1964)

 Professor Aleksandr M Prokhorov.
 Courtesy of the Nobel Foundation